ryandirezze/direzzerOSU.github.io/README.md

 ## Submission

 As always, we'll be using GitHub Classroom for this assignment, and you will submit your assignment via GitHub.
 Just make sure your completed files are committed and pushed by the assignment's deadline to the master branch of the GitHub repo that was created for you by GitHub Classroom.
-A good way to check whether your files are safely submitted is to look at the master branch your assignment repo on the github.com website (i.e. https://github.com/OSU-CS290-Sp18/assignment-4-YourGitHubUsername/).
+A good way to check whether your files are safely submitted is to look at the master branch your assignment repo on the github.com website (i.e. https://github.com/OSU-CS290-Sp18/assignment-5-YourGitHubUsername/).
 If your changes show up there, you can consider your files submitted.

 In addition to submitting your assignment via GitHub, you must submit the URL to your code blog entry (e.g. http://web.engr.oregonstate.edu/~YOUR_ONID_ID/cs290/blog.html) via Canvas by the due date specified above.

 ## Grading criteria

-Only changes to `server.js` will be considered when grading this assignment.
-Changes to other files will be ignored, though you should add the contents of your `index.js` from Assignment 3 to `public/index.js` to get the full effect of the assignment (your `index.js` won't actually be graded).
-Note also that when grading, we will not run `npm install` to install third-party modules, so if you used third-party modules in your solution, it probably won't work, and you'll get a bad grade.

 The assignment is worth 100 points total:

-  * 10 points: server listens on the port specified by the environment variable `PORT` or 3000 by default.

-  * 40 points: server serves files from `public/` with status 200 when corresponding URL path is visited.

-  * 20 points: server serves `public/index.html` with status 200 when the root URL path (`/`) is visited.

-  * 20 points: server serves `public/404.html` with status 404 when a URL path not corresponding to any file in `public/` is visited.

-  * 10 points: server reads files in `public/` exactly once and caches them.
+  * 25 points: the client-side JS uses a pre-compiled twit template to insert new twits, as described above

+  * 20 points: the server uses your twit template as a partial within a larger template to render the page of all twits on the root path `/`, as described above

+  * 10 points: the server uses a template to render the 404 page, as described above

+  * 25 points: the server renders a page displaying a single twit on the path `/twits/<n>`, as described above

+  * 10 points: the site is fully templatized, i.e. no HTML code is duplicated; re-used components of the site are written in partials, and the HTML skeleton common to every page is written in a layout

+  * 10 points: the same template is used to render both the page displaying all twits (i.e. `/`) and the page displaying a single twit (i.e. `/twits/<n>`)